wp-plugins/wp-igniter/readme.txt

 - provide a mechanism to instantiate CodeIgniter *only* on the overridden page, rather than all frontend urls.

 == Changelog ==

+= 1.2 =
+* fixed revision number in this readme file

 = 1.1 =
 * fixed parameter bug caused by CodeIgniter erasing the $_GET variable